 The photographs demonstrate the meticulous almost scientific research of the artist and contributed to create a repertory of strict yet refine visual language that brings gestures, shapes, forms and primordial energies together as one.
 Rather than record or aestheticize nature and the modern human condition, as did many of the great photographers during the earlier part of the century, Rinke's photographs become evidence which document a new conceptual, but also rational and scientific, approach to photography.

-Klaus Rinke was one of the founders of the Düsseldorf School with artists such as Sigmar Polke, Gerhard Richter, Blinky Palermo and Günther Uecker.
+Klaus Rinke was one of the founders of the Düsseldorf School with artists such as Joseph Beuys, Sigmar Polke, Gerhard Richter, Blinky Palermo and Günther Uecker.
 Very active on the international scene already in the 1960s, the artist worked alongside and across the great radical artistic movements, including Body Art, Land Art and Conceptual Art, without his work ever being reducible to a single one of these movements.
-Some of his photographs, which best explain his conception, have already been exhibited in his solo shows in several museum and institutions around the world, such as: at MoMA (1973 and 1974), the Oxford Museum (1976), Biennale di Venezia (1977), documenta 6 Kassel (1977), MoMA PS1 (1978), Centre Pompidou Paris (1985), CCCOD Tours (2017) etc.
+Some of his works have already been exhibited in his solo shows in several museum and institutions around the world, such as: at MoMA (1973 and 1974), the Oxford Museum (1976), Biennale di Venezia (1977), documenta 6 Kassel (1977), MoMA PS1 (1978), Centre Pompidou Paris (1985), CCCOD Tours (2017), Skulpturenpark Walfrieden - Tony Cragg Foundation (2017), Duisburg Museum (2019) etc.

 Press release of Klaus Rinke show at MoMA Museum, 1973, p.
 2.